Koans for Developers

 #20: Most intimate

-The developer said, “I don’t know.”
+The developer responded, “I don’t know.”

 The developer suddenly attained great enlightenment.